ibm-cloud-docs/databases-for-cassandra/howto-admin-password.md

 ```
 {: pre}

-## Setting the admin password via the API
+## Setting the admin password through the API
 {: #admin-password-api}
 {: api}